Positives

 BTX

-BTX is a different kind of ride and is even different than other rocker boards.
-The MTX in the center part of this board changes the way you ollie, make turns, stay free of your edges, float in powder, and ride on harder snow.
 Some of these changes can also become a complaint.
-Take, for example, the bend in the center of the board – it makes the ride very loose, but on hard conditions, the board can feel really squirrelly.
+For example, the bend in the center of the board makes the ride very loose, but in hard conditions, the board can feel really squirrelly.
 The BTX holds an edge very well but isn’t much fun for carving due to the liner turn the continuous rocker makes and due to the lack of the tail pressing back down into the snow to keep you from washing out.
-BTX is great in the park but not so much fun all around the mountain.
+BTX is great in the park, but not so much fun all around the mountain.
 Considering BTX for an all-mountain freestyle ride is not the best option these days, but before 2011, it was something to consider.

 vs.